Lockhart says Fed still far from inflation and jobs goals

-OXFORD, Miss.
-Nov 8 The Federal Reserve is still far from its inflation and employment goals, Atlanta Fed President Dennis Lockhart said on Friday, although he would not rule out potentially cutting back stimulus in December.
+OXFORD, Mississippi The Federal Reserve is still far from its inflation and employment goals, Atlanta Fed President Dennis Lockhart said on Friday, although he would not rule out potentially cutting back stimulus in December.

 Lockhart said stronger-than-expected U.S. job creation in October was encouraging but warned against reading too much into one month's data.